Pintxo culture

 - Be the early bird: Bars can get quite crowded in the evening and in some places it can be difficult to get near the bar, but please don’t be put off by this.
 Be patient and assertive or be early; when the bars are emptier you can relax a little and take your time, until you gain more confidence.
 You’re also more likely to have a good conversation with the bartender if it’s less busy, and that’s part of the experience.

-- Make your choice: In many places you’ll find a selection of cold pintxos on the bar, but asking for a plate and loading up with as many as you can is a bit touristy…and you’ll be in danger of filling up too quickly!
+- Make your choice: In many places you’ll find a selection of cold pintxos on the bar, but asking for a plate and loading up with as many as you can is a bit touristy... and you'll be in danger of filling up too quickly!
 Indicate what you’d like and the bartender will oblige.
 If they give you a plate to help yourself, then shown them what you’ve chosen before you tuck in.
-It’s fine to use your hands to pick things from the platters.
+It's fine to use your hands to pick things from the platters.
+Since COVID, most bars have their cold pintxos in glass cabinets, so point at what you'd like!

 - Look at the menu boards: Some of the best food - including hot pintxos - will be made to order, so don’t forget to look at the blackboards.
 Many bars also have menu cards in English to help you out.
 Be adventurous!